Student-ravneet/MYREPO_12/README.md

 # MYREPO_12
-This is my first GitHub repo
+This is my first Git repo
+Author - Ravneet Kaur